-Just as there has been considerable progress on understanding the neural basis of face perception in humans, so too has there been advances in understanding the face perception system in non-human primates and comparisons between the species have begun to be conducted (11).
-The macaque visual system consists of over three dozen different areas specialized for different aspects of vision.
-Of interest here is that there is a set of six regions in the temporal lobe, the "face patches," that show greater activation in response to faces compared to non-face objects in fMRI scans (117, 118).
-These six face-selective regions are strongly and specifically connected to each other, and the regions are functionally distinct.
-Neurons in the middle lateral and middle fundus face patches are view-specific; neurons in anterior lateral patch are tuned to identity mirror-symmetrically across views, thus achieving partial view invariance; and neurons in anterior medial patch, the most anterior face patch, achieve almost full view invariance (119) [but note some discrepancy in the findings from fMRI in macaque and single unit recording (15), as alluded to above].
-A clear comparison between the non-human and human primate neural circuits has not yet been done but some initial investigations indicate that they may not be fully identical (120).
-For example, in comparing neural activation to static versus dynamic faces, in monkeys, face areas outside of the superior temporal sulcus fundus responded more to facial motion than to general object motion.
-Human face areas, processing the same stimuli, exhibited specializations for facial motion as well, yet the spatial patterns of facial motion selectivity differed across species, suggesting that facial dynamics are analyzed differently in humans and macaques.
-As in human imaging, studies have begun to adopt MVPA analytic methods to explore representational selectivity in non-human primates, as well (121).
-For example, MVPA analyses have uncovered response patterns to individual exemplars in the inferior temporal (IT) cortex, especially area TE and especially the anterior face patches, encoded the animate-inanimate categorical division, with a subordinate cluster of faces within the animate category.
-This was not true in V4, the amygdala or prefrontal cortex.
-These results reveal that there are responses in non-human cortical activation that show face-selectivity and within-face exemplar-selectivity.
+Just as there has been considerable progress on understanding the neural basis of face perception in humans, so too has there been advances in understanding the face perception system in nonhuman primates and comparisons between the species have begun to be conducted.
+12 The macaque visual system consists of over three dozen different areas specialized for different aspects of vision.
+Of interest here is that there is a set of six regions in the temporal lobe, the 'face patches,' that show greater activation in response to faces compared to nonface objects in fMRI scans.
+121,122 These six face-selective regions are strongly and specifically connected to each other, and the regions are functionally distinct.
+Neurons in the middle lateral and middle fundus face patches are view-specific; neurons in anterior lateral patch are tuned to identity mirror-symmetrically across views, thus achieving partial view invariance; and neurons in anterior medial patch, the most anterior face patch, achieve almost full view invariance 123 (but note some discrepancy in the findings from fMRI in macaque and single unit recording, 16 as alluded to above).
+A clear comparison between the nonhuman and human primate neural circuits has not vet been done but some initial investigations indicate that they may not be fully identical.
+124 For example, in comparing neural activation to static versus dynamic faces, in monkeys, face areas outside of the superior temporal sulcus fundus responded more to facial motion than to general object motion.
+Human face areas, processing the same stimuli, exhibited specializations for facial motion as well, yet the spatial patterns of facial motion selectivity differed across species, suggesting that facial dynamics are analyzed differently in humans and macaques (for further commentary, see Ref 125).
+As in human imaging, studies have begun to adopt MVPA analytic methods to explore representational selectivity in nonhuman primates, as well.
+126 For example, MVPA analyses have uncovered response patterns to individual exemplars in the IT cortex, especially area TE and especially the anterior face patches, encoded the animate-inanimate categorical division, with a subordinate cluster of faces within the animate category.
+This was not true in V4, the amygdala, or prefrontal cortex.
+These results reveal that there are responses in nonhuman cortical activation that show face selectivity and within-face exemplar selectivity.